 Coursework can include legal research, criminal justice, technology for legal application and an internship.
 While graduation from an ABA approved program will not ensure employment, it certainly will enhance your opportunities and resume.

-Legal assistant career outlook
+Legal assistant or paralegal career outlook

 Modern legal relationships are complex and varied.
 As a result, there are a number of areas legal assistants can specialize in during the course of their career.
 Some of these specializations include family law, immigration, an intellectual property, personal injury, real estate and corporate law.